sknew93/sknew93/README.md

 - 👋 Hi, I’m @sknew93
 - 👀 I’m interested in python, machine learning, flutter .
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning how hard it is to find entry level machine learning opportunities.
 - 💞️ I’m looking to collaborate on machine learning proj3cts where I can learn.
 - 📫 How to reach me ... sknew93@gmail.com